 All meetings shall be open to the general community.
 If there are any inquiries regarding your meeting the applicant's name and telephone number will be given as contact information.

-The library reports statistics on the use of its meeting rooms.
-An attendance card will be given to all groups for each meeting.
+Groups should check in at the Reception Desk to confirm arrival and ensure rooms are unlocked.
+An attendance card will be available to all groups in the meeting rooms.
 At the conclusion of each meeting, please fill in the attendance number and turn it in at the Reception Desk.
-GROUPS MUST CHECK IN AND CHECK OUT AT THE RECEPTION DESK EACH TIME THEY MEET.

 Groups should notify the library as far in advance as possible, but at least 24 hours in advance, of cancellations.